 - Distance: 7km

-- What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation), gloves
+- What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation), gloves, hiking poles

-At Ma On Shan MTR Station, take Exit B, which brings you directly into MOSTown, a shopping mall.
-Find an escalator that will take you to the ground floor.
-Look for the minibus stop for NR84, which is at the perimeter of the bus terminal on On Luk Street.
+At Ma On Shan MTR Station, take Exit B, which brings you directly into MOSTown (shopping mall).
+Take the escalator to the ground floor and look for the Minibus NR84 bus stop, located at the perimeter of the bus terminal on On Luk Street.

 Look for the trail entrance at Ma On Shan Country Park